lnabegu/FutureMakers2022/README.md

 **Day 4 Reflection**: Today, I explored TensorFlow in more depth.
 I saw how a basic fashion dataset could be preprocessed and used in a neural network.

 **Day 5 Reflection**: Today, I used a neural network coded up by scratch to understand the mathematics behind it.
 To be honest, I will definitely need to research it a bit more with Youtube videos/online articles, but it was cool to learn about forward and backpropagation, as well as stochastic gradient descent.
 I also realized how much Tensorflow simplifies machine learning today!

+**Day 6 Reflection**: I learned about convolutional networks, filtering, and max-pooling in this day.
+It was cool to explore how coding can be used to modify images so that they can be processed more easily by a machine learning algorithm.

+**Day 7**: I played a game that taught me about bias in hiring algorithms that utilize AI.
+It really showed me how easy it is for subconscious biases can lead to algorithms acting in unintended ways.